 ACUMEN – Enhancing treatment outcomes after gynaecological cancer

-Looking after your health and wellbeing through post care exercise
+Looking after your wellbeing with exercise after treatment

 Your experiences about your health, wellbeing and coping with everyday life after treatment will help build better outcomes in the lives of women diagnosed in the future.
 All participants will receive a free FitBit© Smart watch.

 Please register your interest in the form below.
 Contact the ACUMEN research team on ACUMEN@uq.edu.au or phone +61 7 3346 6788 if you have any questions.

 This study is approved by Uniting Care Health (UC HREC 2024) and Metro North Hospital and Health Service (HREC/2020/QRBW/67832)

 ACUMEN Study – Expression of interest